 -KIT CAR REPLICAS

-As time passes, the nostalgia felt for the Group B cars is ever growing and not forgotten; the undying fame and mythical status have since prompted some companies to design kit cars to build your own replica of certain models.
+As time passes, the nostalgia felt for the Group B cars is ever growing and never forgotten; the undying fame and mythical status have since prompted some companies to design kit cars to build your own replica of certain models.

 While genuine Group B cars are too rare and expensive for the average enthusiast, replicas normally cost in a range of $/€ 10,000 for “do-it-yourselfers” and up to $/€ 100,000+ for professional shop builds.